 Key Takeaways:

-• Clean the maker to remove any built-up residue.
+- Clean the coffee maker to remove any built-up residue.

 Having a morning routine disrupted by a coffee maker that won't brew can be frustrating.